meanaverage/vmware_tui/README.md

 1. Enable the REST API in VMware Workstation
 2. Set up your credentials in the `.env` file
-3. Ensure the API is accessible at the configured URL
+3. Ensure the API is accessible at the configured URL (Set up port forwarding if using outside of local host, REST API does not natively support serving on external interfaces)

 ## License